WingRiders/rapid-dex/docs/deployment.md

 - `--networkId` – Network ID (0 for Preprod, 1 for Mainnet).
 - `--mnemonic` – Your wallet's mnemonic phrase.
 - `--stakeKeyHash` – (Optional) Stake key hash used for the staking part of the pool address.
+- `--refScriptHolderAddress` – CIP-19 Address used for holding the UTxO with pool validator script.

 ### Notes
 - Ensure your wallet has enough funds to cover transaction fees.